 Bilingualism is part of The European School philosophy.
-In an ever-shrinking world, students must have an easy command not only of their native tongue, but at least one other language as well.
-All European School classes are taught in English from Kindergarten on.
+In an ever-shrinking world, students must have an easy command not only of their native tongue, but, at least, one other language as well.
+All European School classes are taught in English from kindergarten on.
 Because Costa Rican culture provides a strong base of conversational Spanish, one daily period of Spanish language and literature ensures that all students become proficient in the language and culture of Latin America.
-Indeed most students take the bilingual IB where the two languages are considered as mother tongues.
+Indeed, most students sit the bilingual IB where both English and Spanish are considered as mother tongues.

 SOCIAL DEVELOPMENT AND PERSONAL GROWTH

+Not to be dismissed from any discussion of The European School’s curriculum is the very important education that takes place outside the classroom.
 The school maintains an atmosphere of community and proudly encourages bonds of friendship and helpfulness in every grade level.
 Empathy and respect for one another are now intrinsic parts of school life.
-The unity of the school extends beyond grade level and even erases divisions between students, teachers, and staff.
+The unity of the school extends beyond grade level and even erases divisions between students, teachers and staff.
 In this spirit of mutual respect and appreciation, older students help the younger on the playing field and in the classroom; teachers lend a sympathetic ear to anyone who might need one, and all recognize the important work done by those who maintain the school grounds.

 Healthy lunches, mostly organic, are served fresh and daily to the whole student community.
 Meals are family-style with a teacher seated at each table and students taking turn setting the table and cleaning up afterwards.

 She dared and she succeeded.
 From the small, 12-student strong group that started off in 1990, The European School is now well consolidated with 530 students.